AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/DocumentVersions/CreateDocumentVersionsHeader.md

 DocumentVersions.CreateDocumentVersionsHeader Method
 ====================================================
-AutomationML 2.1 APICreates the additional information representing a document versions header and appends it to the AutomationML document.
+Creates the additional information representing a document versions header and appends it to the AutomationML document.

   **Namespace:**  [Aml.Engine.AmlObjects][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)